jordifierro/jordifierro.github.io/_posts/2015-12-23-building-blog.md

 With this blog system, post link format is centrally managed.
-Thus, you could deal with it later... if it wasn't that when you change your linkage system you broke the old links.
+Thus, you could deal with it later... if it wasn't that when you change your linkage system you will broke the old links.
 That's why they're called [permalinks](https://en.wikipedia.org/wiki/Permalink){:target="_blank"}
 (permanent links).

-I've decided to keep mine as simple as possible adding this to my `_config.yml` file:
+I've decided to keep my permalinks format as simple as possible adding this to my `_config.yml` file:

 {% highlight ruby %}